conradwolfe/conradwolfe.github.io/essays/codingstandards.md

 ## ESLint

 After spending the past week working with ESLint, I'm happy to report that it was an enjoyable experience.
-In the beginning I struggled to conform to the new coding style for this class,
+Initially I struggled to conform to the new coding style for this class, but eventually managed to acclimate to the new convention.
+Once I was comfortable, ESLint noticeably improved my workflow and helped me address issues as they arose.
+By being able to quickly address issues, chasing the green checkmark never felt like a chore, and instead gave me a great sense of satisfaction.

 ## Pain Versus Gain